Bill's Website

 Welcome!

 As you might infer from the navigation bar above, this site consists of multiple parts.
-There’s a blog about what I’ve learned and what I’ve been experiencing as I deal with Parkinson’s disease; a memoir written primarily for my grand kids – something they can remember me by; a gallery displaying some of my photographs, art work, and some artistic images of DNA; a list of books that I’ve written and some that are in progress; slides from some of the courses I’ve given to senior citizens in Austin; and a screenplay that is a spoof of an episode of Star Trek.
+There’s a blog about what I’ve learned and what I’ve been experiencing as I deal with Parkinson’s disease; a memoir written primarily for my grand kids – something they can remember me by; a gallery displaying some of my photographs, art work, and some artistic images of DNA; a list of books that I’ve written; slides from some of the courses I’ve given to senior citizens in Austin; and a screenplay that is a spoof of an episode of Star Trek.

 Enjoy!